meteor/meteor/content/react.md

 ---
 title: React
 order: 8
-description: How to use React, the frontend rendering library with Meteor.
+description: How to use React, Facebook's frontend rendering library, with Meteor.
 ---

 After reading this guide, you'll know:

 1. What React is, and why you would consider using it with Meteor.
 2. How to install React in your Meteor application, and how to use it correctly.
-3. How to integrate React with Livedata, Meteor's realtime data layer.
+3. How to integrate React with Meteor's realtime data layer.
 4. How to route in a React/Meteor application.

 <h2 id="introduction">Introduction</h2>